sambatriste/netty-wiki-translation/New-and-noteworthy-in-5.x.md

 See [[Reference counted objects]] for more information.
 This feature also has been backported to 4.0.14.Final due to its importance.

+### `PooledByteBufAllocator` as the default allocator

+In 4.x, `UnpooledByteBufAllocator` was the default allocator in spite of its limitation.
+Now that `PooledByteBufAllocator` has been in the wild for a while and we have advanced buffer leak tracking mechanism, it is time to make it a new default.

 ### Globally unique channel ID

 Every [`Channel`] now has a globally unique ID which is generated from: